-Eric and Heath understand that finances in full-time ministry can be complex.
+Eric understands that finances in full-time ministry can be complex.
 On the one hand we live by faith, trusting God.
 On the other hand, He has entrusted us with a certain degree of personal responsibility.
 In addition, we all come from different passport countries with different health care, educational, and retirement systems.
 Our hope is to foster financial contentment and the ability to rest in the Lord’s provision.

 Eric, share a bit about your or your family’s experience overseas.

 Born and raised in the US, my first cross-cultural work experiences were through a university practicum conducted in western Europe and the Caribbean in 2009, which led to further work in the US Virgin Islands in 2011.
 Growing up, my wife’s home had a revolving door for cross-cultural workers and her own experiences began at the age of 8 in Central America until she spent two years working in the Middle East and Asia during college.
 In 2012 our paths crossed, and my wife and I began working in discipleship training and outreach in the US and Asia with the hopes of moving overseas long term.